-In Holaspirit, people can hold multiple roles.
-Accountabilities can change… and new Roles can emerge from shifting Accountabilities.
+On Holaspirit, people can hold multiple roles. accountabilities can change… and new Roles can emerge from shifting accountabilities.
 Roles can move between Circles and form sub-circles on their own.
-Just navigate in your Roles and find the most common features behind the 3 dots.

 Principle 2: Circle structure

 Holacracy structures the various roles in an organization in a system of self-organizing (but not self-directed) circles.
 These are teams of roles.
 When a function becomes too complex it might need more than a role to accomplish it.
-A circle then, team up different roles inside of it to accomplish such a function.
+A circle then, teams up different roles within itself to accomplish such a function.

-In Holaspirit, the chart allows you to view your organization as a "holarchy".
-It is the same hierarchy you've always known (a top-down structure), it just looks a little different.
+On Holaspirit, the organizational chart allows you to view your organization as a "holarchy".
+It is the same hierarchy you've always known (a top-down structure), it just looks a little different!